pydanny/pydanny-event-notes/leanstartup2012/index.rst

 ==================================================

 * http://www.backtotheroots.com/
+* Started selling at farmers markets
 * Explosive growth
-* Switched from selling mushrooms to selling mushroom growing kits
+* Switched from selling mushrooms to selling mushroom growing kits all over the country